-In itself, Pollarolo believed the decision to enter into the talks allowed the military and its supporters to begin distancing themselves from the image of Pinochet.222 However, the human rights community were, perhaps understandably, suspicious of the motives behind these gestures.
-The majority of the organisations perceived the talks to be an attempt by the government, the

-222 Interview with Fanny Pollarolo, 21 April 2003, Santiago. right and the military, to promote a false image of reconciliation in order to facilitate the return of Pinochet.
+In itself, Pollarolo believed the decision to enter into the talks allowed the military and its supporters to begin distancing themselves from the image of Pinochet.
+However, the human rights community were, perhaps understandably, suspicious of the motives behind these gestures.
+The majority of the organisations perceived the talks to be an attempt by the government, the right and the military, to promote a false image of reconciliation in order to facilitate the return of Pinochet.
 For this reason the majority of human rights organisations refused to participate.
 Silva of the AFEP commented that the government had become 'very concerned of its perceived image', and wanted 'to be seen' as a government that was 'concerned about human rights'.
-She continued: 'Throughout the period of his [Pinochet's] arrest, there were amazing initiatives from the government had embarked upon new social projects designed to demonstrate its commitment to human rights, truth and reconciliation.
+She continued: 'Throughout the period of his [Pinochet's] arrest, there were amazing initiatives from the government, from the right-wing, and from the military'.
+She explained how the government had embarked upon new social projects designed to demonstrate its commitment to human rights, truth and reconciliation.
 She continued: